InsertKoinIO/koin/docs/reference/koin-core/injection-parameters.md

 ```

 :::caution
- Even if the "destrutured" declaration is more conveient and readable, it's not type safe.
+ Even if the "destructured" declaration is more convenient and readable, it's not type safe.
 Kotlin won't detect that passed type are in good orders if you have several values
 :::

 ## Parameters injection from the Graph resolution